mph-/lcapy/doc/expressions.rst

      4⋅⎜─ + 1⎟⋅(s + 1)
        ⎝4    ⎠

-This expresses the rational function in gain-time-constant form.
+The expanded canonical form expresses the rational function into the sum of rational functions where the numerator of each term contains a unique monomial.

    >>> H.expandcanonical()
           2